OWASP/www-committee-project/handbook/lifecycle.md

 </span>
 **Flagship**

-Flagship is **NOT a maturity level** but is, rather, an indication of the project's strategic important to the OWASP mission.
+Flagship is **NOT a maturity level** but is, rather, an indication of the project's strategic importance to the OWASP mission.
 Flagship projects are recommended for such by the Project Committee to the OWASP Board of Directors.

 ### Setting up the Initial Repository
 Once a new project has been accepted, a repository will be created for the project.
 This repository is the **webpage** repository and will be the initial page visitors will see when browsing the project.
 The initial repository will provide a set of files that need to be updated with the relevant project information.
 These files include: